 Pilgrimage to Japan

-including trekking the Ancient Trail of Kumano Kudo, Temple stays Mt Koya, Nara & Kyoto with Venerable Kartson
+including walking the Ancient Trail of Kumano Kudo, temple stay Mt Koya, visits to Nara & Kyoto with Venerable Kartson

 This Pilgrimge to Japan will be lead by Ven Kartson (Yaki Platt) and Ekno’s Sharon Thrupp.
 You will start in Brisbane (or you can make your own way to Osaka, followed by a visit to Nara (first permanent capital of Japan), is full of historic treasures, including some of Japan’s oldest and largest temples.
 Next is Mt Koya which is home to an active monastic center founded twelve centuries ago and has its headquarters as the sect of Shingon Buddhism.
 Situated on a small plain at the top of Mount Koya the Monastery is a complex of temples, halls, and pagodas Surrounded by a thick forest of massive cedars, it is a place for reflection and contemplation.